 - When there are multiple organisations providing an SGEI the compensation must be calculated in the same way to avoid discrimination

-If you think you may need to use the SGEI Framework please contact the DfE State aid unit for further advice.
+If you think you may need to use the SGEI Framework please contact the DfE Subsidy Control Advice Unit for further advice.

 The SGEI Decision exempts Member States from the obligation to notify public service compensation for certain SGEI categories to the Commission.
 Aid given under the SGEI Decision must be supported by an act of entrustment, which is usually for a period not exceeding 10 years unless a longer period can be justified.

 SGEI de minimis Regulation